 The benefit is available to both Polish citizens and foreigners who meet the statutory criteria.
 EU, EEA or Swiss citizens who reside in Poland thanks to the coordination of social systems, are eligible for the 500+ child benefit.
 The benefit is also available to other foreigners who reside in Poland with their children and hold a residence document entitling them to work in Poland.

 The law specifies the types of required residence documents, such as, among others, a residence permit for the purpose of highly qualified employment, as well as a residence permit with the annotation „access to the labour market” („dostęp do rynku pracy”).
 Foreigners who stay in Poland on the basis of the above-mentioned residence permits are eligible for the 500+ benefits, except for third-country nationals who have received a work permit in an EU Member State for a period no longer than six months, third-country nationals that have arrived in Poland to undertake studies or seasonal work, and those who have the right to work on the basis of a visa.
-It means that a work visa does not entitle a foreigner to the 500+ benefit.
+It means that a work visa or a humanitarian visa does not entitle a foreigner to the 500+ benefit.

-Additionally, foreigners are eligible for the 500+ benefit, if they stay in Poland on the basis of a temporary residence permit for the purpose of scientific research or long-term mobility of a researcher.
+Additionally, foreigners are eligible for the 500+ benefit, if they stay in Poland on the basis of the UKR status, a temporary residence permit for the purpose of scientific research or long-term mobility of a researcher.
 The benefit is also available to those staying in Poland on the basis of a visa for the purpose of conducting scientific research.
 The exceptions are foreigners who have been permitted to stay on the Polish territory for less than six months, unless the rules on social security coordination or bilateral international agreements on social security provide otherwise.